rocker-org/rocker-versioned2/tests/gpu/misc/build-fix-notes.md

-I'll just use this text file to store notes about build issues so I can create a PR and we can start discussing.
+I'll just use this text file to store notes about build issues so I can create a PR and we can start discussing

 ## Failed build combinations: